Ravencentric/archivefile/docs/index.md

     archive.extract("pyproject.toml", destination="./dest/") # Extract a single member by it's name archive.extractall(destination="./dest/") # Extract all members
-    archive.get_member("pyproject.toml")  # Get the ArchiveMember object for the member by it's name archive.get_members()  # Retrieve all members from the archive as a tuple of ArchiveMember objects archive.get_names()  # Retrieve names of all members in the archive as a tuple of strings archive.read_bytes("pyproject.toml") # Read the contents of the member as bytes archive.read_text("pyproject.toml")  # Read the contents of the member as text
+    archive.get_member("pyproject.toml")  # Get the ArchiveMember object for the member by it's name archive.get_members()  # Retrieve all members from the archive as a generator of ArchiveMember objects archive.get_names()  # Retrieve names of all members in the archive as a tuple of strings archive.read_bytes("pyproject.toml") # Read the contents of the member as bytes archive.read_text("pyproject.toml")  # Read the contents of the member as text